wing5wong/artisan-whs-static/source/_courses/med1.md

 assessment_type: Achievement Standard
 leads_to:
   - ENG2
-notes: >-
-  Level 1 Media Studies may not be selected in combination with Level 1 English.
+notes: Level 1 Media Studies may not be selected in combination with Level 1 English.
-  Leads to: ENG2 or Media Studies L1 depending on numbers.
 endorsement: Yes
 ---
 Media Studies challenges and empowers students to analyse and interpret media content and to become more informed and think critically about the media and its role in everyday life.